1. Read several holiday stories together.

 6. Adopt a needy family and plan together how to provide them clothing, toys, food and holiday decorations.

-7. Make homemade ornaments out of thread spools, shiny paper, ribbon, styrofoam shapes, glitter, spray paint.
+7. Make homemade ornaments out of thread spools, shiny paper, ribbon, Styrofoam shapes, glitter, and spray paint.

 8. Buy your child a small, live potted tree.
 Show her how to care for it.